ralch/blog.ralch.com/content/tutorial/design-patterns/golang-factory-method.md

 doc.Draw(os.Stdout)
 ```

+You can get the full source code from [github](https://github.com/svett/golang-design-patterns/tree/master/creational-patterns/factory-method).

 Important aspects when we implement the Factory Method design pattern are:

 - Designing the arguments of the factory method